 Remote work is becoming increasingly popular among companies in South Africa and around the world.
 It allows them to hire employees from different parts of the world, access a larger talent pool, and reduce the overhead costs of maintaining a physical office.

-The COVID-19 pandemic has had a significant impact on remote work, as many companies have been forced to implement such work arrangements to comply with social distancing guidelines.
-This sudden shift has highlighted the advantages and disadvantages of working remotely and forced companies to adapt to this new way of work.
-Many companies have embraced the "new normal" and have even made it a permanent part of their future work arrangements, while others are still struggling to adapt.
+The COVID-19 pandemic has had a significant impact on remote work, as many companies were forced to implement such work arrangements in order to comply with social distancing guidelines and avoid bankruptcy.
+In the post-pandemic world, this shift has highlighted the pros and cons of remote work.
+Many Fortune 500 companies have embraced remote work as the "new normal" and have even made it a permanent part of their future work arrangements, while others are still struggling to adapt.

-What are the advantages and disadvantages of remote work?
+What are the Pros and Cons of remote work?

 Suitability